-1. It is easier to invest in Mutual fund as it is easier to enter and exit in a mutual fund scheme.
+1. It is easier to invest in a Mutual fund as it is easier to enter and exit a mutual fund scheme.
 Investors can sell their units at any time as per their choice.

 2. It can hold hundreds or thousands of different securities among different companies, sectors and regions which allows investors to reduce the risk of a particular stock or sector & this process is called diversification.

-4. Some investors who are aware of stock market know how price drops with increased volume when investors buy any share.
+4. Some investors who are aware of stock market know how price drops with increased volume when investors buy a share.
 If investors buy multiple units at a time, the processing fees and other commission charges will be less compared to when they buy one unit at a time.

 What are the disadvantages of Mutual Fund?